hashicorp/nomad/website/source/guides/integrations/consul-connect/index.html.md

 # Nomad Consul Connect Example

 The following section walks through an example to enable secure communication between a web application and a Redis container.
 The web application and the Redis container are managed by Nomad.
 Nomad additionally configures Envoy proxies to run along side these applications.
-The web application uses a localhost port for all Redis communication.
+The web application is configured to connect to Redis via localhost and Redis's default port (6379).
 The proxy is managed by Nomad, and handles mTLS communication to the Redis container.

 ## Prerequisites